 Several companies offer kayak tours of Amsterdam.
-Okay so you will be with a group of others in a flotilla navigating the canals with a guide, but you will be in charge of your own kayak.
-It's probably not for the faint-hearted, but not many tourists will be able to recount a tale of kayaking on the canals.
+You might be with a group of others in a flotilla navigating the canals with a guide, but you will be in charge of your own kayak.
+It is probably not for the faint-hearted, but not many tourists will be able to recount a tale of kayaking on the canals.
 Those that do describe it as an amazing experience.

 If paddleboarding appeals to you, search for SUP, or Stand Up Paddle in Amsterdam and you will find opportunities for tourists to hire boards and have a go themselves.

 Not every boat on the water in Amsterdam is on the move.
 Houseboats line the banks of some canals and also stretches of the River Amstel.
 Some are converted cargo boats.
 Others are purpose-built.
 They became popular after World War II, in response to a severe housing shortage.

 There are now over 2,500 houseboats in Amsterdam, which have postal addresses and are connected to mains electricity and the water supply.
 Originally sewage disposal was via the canals, which were flushed out every night.
 But you will be pleased to hear that, in recent years, houseboats have been linked up to the main sewer system.

 If you fancy trying out life on the water, several sites offer houseboat rental for a unique Amsterdam experience.

 8. Working Boats